Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Introduction

 There have been various Liouville type results for $f$-harmonic functions under different conditions.
 The reader can refer to Brighton \cite{[Br]}, Cao and Zhou \cite{[CaZh]}, Ge and Zhang \cite{[GeZh]}, Hua, Liu and Xia \cite{[HLX]}, Munteanu and Wang \cite{[MuWa], [MuWa1]}, Petersen and Wylie \cite{[PeWy],[PeWy2]}, Pigola, Rimoldi and Setti \cite{[PiRS]}, Wei and Wylie \cite{[WeWy]}, Wu \cite{[Wu]}, Wu and Wu \cite{[WuWu],[WuWu2]} and references therein.

-On a complete Riemannian manifold $(M,g)$ with $f\in C^\infty(M)$, a natural generalization of ($f$-)harmonic function is a ancient ($f$-)caloric function.
+A natural generalization of ($f$-)harmonic function is an ancient ($f$-)caloric function on shrinker $(M,g,f)$.
 Here, ancient $f$-caloric functions mean that smooth solutions $u(x,t)$, defined on $M\times(-\infty,0]$, to the $f$-heat equation

-When the scalar curvature has at least quadratic decay, we prove that the space of ancient caloric functions with polynomial growth of degree at most $d$ (denoted by $\mathcal{P}_d(M)$) is finite dimensional.
-Moveover, for any complete shrinker $(M, g, f)$ without curvature assumption, we also prove that the space of $f$-ancient caloric functions with polynomial growth of degree at most $d$ (denoted by $\mathcal{P}^f_d(M)$) is finite dimensional.
-In particular, when $d<1$, we prove $\mathcal{P}^f_d(M)$ is one-dimensional.
-The proof of caloric results mainly depends on a recent result of Colding and Minicozzi \cite{[CoMi2]} and the gradient estimate technique \cite{[SZ],[Wu]}.
+Similar to harmonic function cases, when the scalar curvature has at least quadratic decay, we show that the space of ancient caloric functions with fixed polynomial growth degree is finite dimensional (see Theorem \ref{Main1c}).
+We also show that the space of $f$-ancient caloric functions with fixed polynomial growth degree on is finite dimensional.
+In particular, when the degree is less than one, such space is one-dimensional (see Theorem \ref{main2}).
+The proof of caloric results mainly depends on a recent Colding-Minicozzi's result \cite{[CoMi2]} and the gradient estimate technique \cite{[SZ],[Wu]}.
 For these results, see Section \ref{sec6} for details.

 The rest of the paper is organized as follows.
 In Section \ref{sec2}, we recall some properties of shrinkers.
-In particular, we obtain a weighted Laplacian comparison and a new volume comparison.
-In Section \ref{sec3}, we prove local mean value inequalities for harmonic functions and certain Schr\"odinger equations on shrinkers.
-In Section \ref{sec4}, following the Li's proof idea in \cite{[Li]}, we apply the mean value type inequality for harmonic functions to prove Theorem \ref{main1}.
-In Section \ref{sec5}, similar to the discussion of Section \ref{sec4}, we apply the mean value inequality for certain Schr\"odinger functions to prove Theorem \ref{mainpoten}.
-In Section \ref{sec6}, we mainly prove that caloric function spaces $\mathcal{P}_d(M)$ and $\mathcal{P}^f_d(M)$ are both finite dimensional.
+In particular, we give a Laplacian comparison and a new volume comparison.
+In Section \ref{sec3}, we prove local mean value inequalities for harmonic functions and Schr\"odinger equations on shrinkers.
+In Section \ref{sec4}, adapting Li's proof idea in \cite{[Li]}, we apply the mean value inequality for harmonic functions to prove Theorem \ref{main1}.
+In Section \ref{sec5}, we apply the mean value inequality for Schr\"odinger functions to prove Theorem \ref{mainpoten}.
+In Section \ref{sec6}, we prove that ($f$-)caloric function spaces are finite dimensional on shrinkers.

 \textbf{Acknowledgement}.
 The authors thank Ruixuan Li for helpful discussions.
 The first author thanks the hospitality of Shanghai Center for Mathematical Sciences, where part of the work was done.
 The first author was partially supported by NSFS (17ZR1412800) and NSFC (11671141).
 The second author was partially supported by NSFC (11701093).